nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 ### Comparative Evaluation Metrics

-The Random Forest model exhibited the best behavior.
+The Random Forest model exhibited the best behavior, closely followed by Gradient Boost and Linear models with the Decision Tree model trailing behind.

 | Model | Accuracy | Baseline | AUC |
 |-------|--------|---------|----|